saleor/saleor-dashboard/.changeset/stale-berries-stare.md

 "saleor-dashboard": minor
 ---

-Use history API to notify about routing updates
+Handle `replace` in the app-bridge routing updates